aissam-out/chatbot/messenger/README.md

 <img src="./images/tasks.PNG" alt="tasks">

-**Program** helps you program the actions your bot will perform in a given task.
+* **Program** : Helps you program the actions your bot will perform in a given task.
 You need to replace the JSON text with your proper needs. for instance if you want to answer by a static text, change the text after **"say" :** by whatever you want your bot to say when this task is called :

 ```
 {